Lumisumu/carrot-comic-downloader/README.md

 Error #3: Writing to text file has been prevented: check if something is blocking the program from creating a text file or writing into it, check if the text file exists.

+Error #4: Url does not direct to image or image can't be accessed.
+This can be caused by bad connection, connection blocking or image only being available for logged in users.
+Check the url by copy-pasting it to a browser.

 # Updating

 If new comics have been released: